Hire a Makeup Artist

 Production in Washington

 Washington has one of the nation’s most competitive markets for independent film and commercial production.
-With The Art of Makeup’s convenient location near Vancouver, WA, the opportunities and chances for success are boundless.
+With The Art of Makeup’s convenient location near the Washington border, the opportunities and chances for success are boundless.
 Washington offers incentive programs nationwide and prides itself on understanding what’s most important to the industry.
 Washington Filmworks, a non- profit organization, offers funding assistance for qualified in-state expenditures of up to 30% for motion pictures and episodic series with less than six episodes and up to 35% for episodic series with at least six episodes.
 Funding assistance for commercials is allocated through the Commercial Business Development Plan.

 Qualified in-state expenditures include resident labor including fringe as well as goods and services provided by Washington based businesses.
 (Source: Washington FilmWorks)

 * Most recent data reported online by The Motion Picture Association of America (MPAA).
 The MPAA serves as the voice and advocate of the American motion picture, home video and television industries in the United States.

 *** Source: Oregon Governor’s Office of Film & Television